-On the other hand, a significant number of studies try to answer the question of if and how the principle of a single big jump can be extended to the case where there is a certain dependence structure in the increments.
-Key references are \cite{foss2007}, \cite{hult2007}, \cite{mikosch2000}, where stable processes, modulated processes, and stochastic differential equations are considered.

-For autoregressive processes of the form (\ref{eq: affine transformation}), heavy tails can emerge even if both $A_1$ and $B_1$ are light-tailed, which makes the analysis more challenging. \cite{kesten1973} and \cite{goldie1991} show how large values of $X_n$ occur due to large fluctuations of the products $A_1\cdots A_n$, see \cite{collamore2007}, \cite{buraczewski2013} for more recent work in this direction.
-Extensions of Nagaev's classical one-dimensional large deviations estimates to additive processes of the form considered in this paper have been provided in \cite{mikosch2013,mikosch2016}, who also consider more general examples of driving functions $f_n$.
-The principle of a single big jump is still valid, but the pre-factor in (\ref{eq: principle of a single big jump introduction}) may differ due to clustering effects.
+Several works have focused on the extension of (\ref{eq: principle of a single big jump introduction}) to more general processes where there is a certain dependence structure in the increments.
+Some key references are \cite{foss2007, hult2007, mikosch2000}, where stable processes, modulated processes, and stochastic differential equations are considered.
+Extensions to additive processes of the form considered in this paper have been provided in \cite{mikosch2013,mikosch2016}, which also consider more general examples of driving recursion $X_{n+1} = f_{n+1}(X_n)$.
+The principle of a single big jump is still valid, but an additional constant in the RHS of (\ref{eq: principle of a single big jump introduction}) can appear.

+Extending the results of \cite{mikosch2013,mikosch2016} to the sample-path level poses several phenomenological and technical challenges.
 So far, all results cited center around the phenomenon where rare events are caused by a single big jump.
-However, not all rare events are caused by this relatively simple scenario.
-Various studies investigate rare events that are caused by multiple jumps using ad-hoc approaches, see \cite{fosskorshunov2012}, \cite{zwart2004}.
+However, not all rare events are caused by this relatively simple scenario, for early examples see \cite{fosskorshunov2012, zwart2004}.